Kudamasangomai/E-Library-System/README.md

 # Then we create our virtual environment
 virtualenv envname
---> Activate the virtual environment :
+--> Activate the virtual environment:

 envname\scripts\activate
 --> Install the requirements :